-CT Rides is a good resource for transit information.
-They are especially helpful in getting information to get around the state.
+CT Rides is a good resource for information about your local bus system.
+Just click on the area closest to where you live.
 They have a toll free number -- 1-877- 287- 4337.

-ECTC has information on travel options in Eastern CT.
+ECTC has information on travel options in Eastern CT including a subsidized transportation voucher program.
 They have a "Getting Around Eastern Connecticut" guide posted on their website.